Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Experiments

 \subsection{Robustness to Post-processing}

 We also analyze the robustness of all competing detectors against post-processing operations.
 This is crucial because the given images under investigation may have gone through various post-processing operations.
+Specifically, these operations refer to actions taken after the initial image generation process, which include any user-driven edits, such as cropping, resizing, or compressing that could impact the final appearance and quality of the images.
 To this end, we select four commonly-used operations, including JPEG compression, Gaussian blurring, Gaussian noise, and down-sampling.
-We then apply them to the challenging practical dataset $\mathcal{T}_{pra}$, and show the results in Fig.~\ref{fig:robustness}.
+We then apply them to the challenging practical dataset $\mathcal{T}_{wild}$, and show the results in Fig.~\ref{fig:robustness}.
 It can be seen that CR \cite{color_robust2022} and Grag \cite{grag2021} are somewhat vulnerable against JPEG compression, especially when the quality factors (QFs) are small.
 For instance, when QF is 50, the performance drop can be more than 10\%.
 Fortunately, our LASTED consistently demonstrates satisfactory robustness against these post-processing interference.